paleolimbot/geos/cran-comments.md

-This release fixes new warnings from the M1Mac check.
+This release fixes new warnings as shown on the package check page.

 ## R CMD check results